 |Root Canal Treatment – Incisors & Canines (from)||£185|

 |Core build up/ Post & Core (from)||£345|

 Risk and intricacies

 Root canal dental treatment are mostly successfully but not 100% success-rate!
 Once in a while, a root canal treatment will flop altogether, distinguish by an arrival of the pain.
 In few cases, an Apicectomy or re-root canal treatment may take care of the issue.

 This surgery is done in 2 stages:

-- 1- Your dentist will numb the area using an anaesthetic and then clean the damaged or infected pulp.
-Once cleaned, the dentist will shape the inside of the tooth and use filling material to fill and seal the tooth.
+- Your dentist will numb the area using an anaesthetic and then clean the damaged or infected pulp.
+Once cleaned, the dentist will shape the inside of the tooth and use medicated dressing and seal the tooth.
 Dentist may create a temporary crown or cap for your tooth.
-After the initial process, he will guide you on post surgical care and will recommend antibiotic to help heal the infection.
+After the initial process, your dentist will guide you on post surgical care.
+This usually alleviates any pain from the tooth.
+(In very rare cased you may antibiotic to help heal the infection.)